japhheth/Github-Finder/README.md

 # About Github Finder

-It is an app that helps you search for users on github
+Github Finder is an app that helps you search for users on github